 When is comes to breathing techniques, you should always take a full, deep breath prior to pressing your lips on the trumpet.
 Be sure not to lift shoulders upon inhale, but relax yourself completely while you breathing in, as opposed to tensing yourself up.
 And remember, never hold your air in, but inhale in tempo and blow instantly.

-There are of course some things to consider when it comes to trumpet playing posture, and holding the instrument as well.
-To start, never point the bell to the floor, though it is perfectly natural to have the trumpet pointing slightly downwards, but not too much.
+When you’re learning basics, your playing posture and how to hold the instrument are also very important.
+To start, never point the bell of your horn to the floor, though it is perfectly natural to have the instrument pointing slightly downwards, but not too much.

 Remember to never lock your knees, and relax your shoulders, but do not slouch.
 Be sure to keep your arms a bit away from your body.
 Try and keep yourself in good physical condition as this will greatly assist both your posture as well as your breathing techniques.